top of page

 1907::Promoting Suffragette Movement On Sidewalks With Chalk

-"1907::Promoting Suffragette Movement On Sidwalks With Chalk"
+"1907::Promoting Suffragist Movement On Sidwalks With Chalk"

 Photo Clip: The Daily Mirror (1907)